-The basic mission of Blacksburg Battles Cancer is to raise funds for cancer focused non-profit organizations that serve the local community.
-Each year, the WGA will select non-profit organizations that either engage in research to prevent, treat, or cure cancer and/or provide supportive services to cancer patients and their families.
+The basic mission of Blacksburg Battles Cancer is to raise funds for cancer-focused non-profit organizations that serve the local community.
+Each year, the BBCCF Executive Comittee will select non-profit organizations that either engage in research to prevent, treat, or cure cancer and/or provide supportive services to cancer patients and their families.

-In 2016, Students vs. Cancer received a check of $1,500.
+Students vs. Cancer received a check for $1,500.
 Carilion Clinic NRV Hospice, Good Samaritan Hospice, Komen Virginia Blue Ridge and Special Love, Inc. all received checks of $6,000 each, for a grand total of $25,500 donated.

 We began accepting applications for grants year round and awarding them throughout the year.
 In 2019, the following grants were made: Carilion Clinic Hospice - $5000, Community Health Center of the New River Valley - $7500, Good Samaritan Hospice - $5000 and Susan G. Komen Virginia Blue Ridge - $5000.

 Even without our signature fundraising event (golf tournament) due to Covid-19, the following grants were made: Carilion Clinic Hospice - $7500, Camp Kesem at Virginia Tech - $5000, Good Samaritan Hospice - $7500 and Students vs. Cancer - $250.

 Reaching more than $250,000 in funds raised since 2013, the following grants were provided: Camp Kessem at Virginia Tech - $2500, Special Love - $7,500, and Giles County Senior Check Program - $2,500.